croz-ltd/nrich/nrich-excel/README.md

 ## Overview

 nrich-excel is a library intended to simplify excel report generation for simple reports (i.e. exporting search results).
 It uses Apache POI library for excel creation.
 Excel reports are generated from templates (standard excel files) and library also supports template variable resolving.
+The data is written to a provided OutputStream (users are expected to close it, library doesn't close it).

 ## Setting up Spring beans